Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 	- What is a language model?
 	  Describe the data required to train a language model and what a trained model is expected to return
-		- Language model is:
+		- Language model is
 		- The data: Train set, test set, validation set.
 Text
-		- They are expected to return the probability of a given sequence of words in a particular language (e.g. English)
+		- They are expected to return the probability of a given sequence of words in a particular language (e.g. English).
 	- What is the equation for the probability of a sentence?
 	  How is this probability approximated in an n-gram language model?
 	  Explain the equation and the approximation terms.